What is a glomerular filtration rate test?

-The GFR test is sometimes known as the estimated GFR or eGFR test because several calculations are required to arrive at your final GFR.
-This is why the GFR test is considered an indirect measurement of how well your kidneys may be functioning.
+The GFR test is sometimes known as the estimated GFR or eGFR test because several calculations are necessary to arrive at your final GFR.
+This is why the GFR test is an indirect measurement of how well your kidneys may be functioning.

 Certain medications can affect your creatinine levels.
-You should notify your physician if you are taking any of the following medications:
+When getting your GFR, your doctor will also get a creatinine level.
+You should notify your doctor if you’re taking any of the following medications:

-Because the GFR requires taking a small amount of blood, it is not associated with major side effects.
-You can typically resume activity immediately following the test.
+The GFR test only requires taking a small amount of blood.
+It typically doesn’t cause any major side effects.
+You can resume activity immediately after the test.
 However, you may experience some throbbing or bruising at the puncture site.
-If you have unexplained bleeding or severe discomfort following the test, report this to your medical provider.
+Tell your doctor if you have unexplained bleeding or severe discomfort following the test.

 A GFR test is a simple blood test that doesn’t require you to do anything to prepare.
 The test will measure the amount of the waste product creatinine in your blood.
 The test is done to determine how well your kidneys are working.
 Based on your GFR results, your doctor can determine how much, if any, kidney damage you have.